ENGINEERING IN THE NEWs

 By Jeff Ristine

-Professor Bruce Urquhart’s Surveying for Civil Engineers class, along with professors Dr. Thais Alves and Brandon Farmer, went on a field trip to the new Aztec stadium construction site.
+Professor Bruce Urquhart’s Surveying for Civil Engineers class, along with professors Dr. Thais Alves and Brandon Farmer, went on a field trip to the new Snapdragon stadium construction site.

 By Bruce Urquhart